September 30, 2019

 Choose the right digital measures of success to achieve the expected business outcomes.

 In a European car maker’s manufacturing plant, a car rolls off the production line every 90 seconds.
 One hour of line stoppage due to IT issues means 40 “lost” cars.
 This is how the IT department puts digital risk in a business context, by reporting on inventory, revenue and other direct business impacts instead of downtime.

-Speaking at Gartner Symposium/ITxpo in Australia today, Paul Proctor, distinguished VP, analyst at Gartner, says that that to measure digital transformation progress, CIOs need to shift from using operational efficiency metrics to measures that executive decision makers care about.
+Paul Proctor, Distinguished VP Analyst at Gartner, says that that to measure digital transformation progress, CIOs need to shift from using operational efficiency metrics to measures that interest executive decision makers.

 “When a metric has business context, it is much more interesting to the intended audience — and more effective,” Proctor says.
 “Good digital transformation metrics aren’t rocket science, but many organizations struggle because they are all over the map.
 If you want to find out what is important to the executive team or board, you have to ask them.”

 Digital initiatives are the top priority for 2019, according to Gartner’s latest CIO survey.
 Only 4% of organizations have no digital initiative at all, which signals a shift from digital as an option to digital as a mainstream platform.
-And yet, another Gartner survey found that almost half of CEOs have no metric for digital business transformation.
+And yet, an earlier Gartner survey found that almost half of CEOs had no metrics for digital business transformation.

 Boards of directors typically look for benefits, costs and risks of following a digital transformation plan — or of not doing anything at all.
 To do this they need a set of key performance indicators (KPIs) to measure digital transformation progress.

 When it comes to creating digital KPIs, keep it simple.